-They are about speaking up for what you need and taking care of yourself when those needs aren't met.
-The hard truth is that you don't always get what you want but speaking up is gives you a fighting chance.
+They're about speaking up for what you need and taking care of yourself when those needs aren't met.
+The hard truth is that you don't always get what you want but putting it out there gives you a fighting chance.

 Let's define boundaries first so we are on the same page.
 Boundaries are limits you set for yourself that determine what you will or won't participate in.

 Examples of boundaries include: